People

 Postdoctoral Fellow

-I am a postdoctoral research fellow at NIEHS.
-My research currently focuses on the environmental exposures, especially endocrine disruptors, in relation to multiple cancers risks.
-I also utilize different biomarkers and omics to further understand the biological responses underlying the exposure-disease relationship.
+Dr. Chang is a postdoctoral research fellow at NIEHS.
+Her research currently focuses on the environmental exposures, especially endocrine disruptors, in relation to multiple cancers risks.
+She also utilized different biomarkers and omics to further understand the biological responses underlying the exposure-disease relationship.

 First Appointment: Dr. Rong Chang graduated from the Emory EHS PhD program in 2021.
 She then joined the intramural research team at US NIEHS for her postdoctoral training.